GitHubDragonFly/GitHubDragonFly.github.io/viewers/LICENSES/README.md

 License for three.js extensions is in the `viewers/static/jsm/extensions` folder

-jQuery license can be seen here: https://jquery.org/license/
+jQuery license can be seen [here](https://jquery.org/license/)

-OrbitControlsGizmo MIT license can be seen here: https://github.com/Fennec-hub/ThreeOrbitControlsGizmo/blob/master/LICENSE
+OrbitControlsGizmo MIT license can be seen [here](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo/blob/master/LICENSE)

+TIF/TIFF image file support provided by [geotiffjs](https://github.com/geotiffjs/geotiff.js) whose license can be seen [here](https://github.com/geotiffjs/geotiff.js/blob/master/LICENSE)

 Notes about modifications, some of which are only added to work with these viewers: